 - Copy, your message, is supreme.
 Nothing will move the needle more than effective copy.

 - Copywriting for your website should be conversion copy.
-The reason you put so much effort into your research and planning is so you can resonate with your audience.
+Having your message land with an ideal prospect is payback for all the effort you put into proper research and planning.
 Conversion copy does just what it says — it converts visitors into leads and sales.

 Phase 3: Design for conversions